 Copyright © Maria Christine

-Kaplan University, Iowa, where she studied crime analysis and forensic psychology.
-She also studied quantum mechanics and history at the University of Southern New Hampshire and writing at Stanford University.
+Maria studied quantum mechanics and history at the University of Southern New Hampshire and

-She is a lifetime member of the exclusive National Society of Collegiate Scholars.
+and forensic psychology.
+She is a lifetime member of the exclusive National Society of

 Maria is passionate about dark and medieval fantasy, and loves to write about ominous

 anti-heroes; empowering heroines; and people of many different backgrounds, cultures, and